 Standing on the summit cairn

 Negotiating the deadfall back down.
-Note my car in the upper right.
+Note my car below.

 Unusual burn pattern in some of the logs